 Faculty/staff advisers to student organizations are not authorized to sign purchasing paperwork.

-Only the Director of Student Activities, Jon Duraj and the VP for Student Development & Dean of Students, Sarah Kelly, are authorized to sign contracts for student organizations.
+Only the Director of Student Activities, TBD, Jon Duraj, Associate Dean of Students, and the Dean of Students, Casey Gill, are authorized to sign contracts for student organizations.

 General Procedures for Making Purchases

 • Identify the items needed, their approximate cost, and where they can be purchased.

 • If the items to be purchased cost less than $150 and your organization has a purchasing card, then obtain the card and make the purchase.
 Turn in the receipt to your organization's treasurer.

 • If the items to be purchased cost less than $150 and your organization does not have a purchasing card or if the vendor will not accept a purchasing card, then obtain a Departmental Purchase Order.
 Make the purchase and turn in the completed DPO form with receipts.
 Purchasing will pay the vendor.

 • If the items to be purchased cost more than $150, then consult with the vendor to determine payment options.
 See 5a and 5b below.

 Obtain a Requisition for Purchase form, fill it out, and take your completed requisition to an administrator who is authorized to sign it.

 • If the vendor will accept your order with just a Wittenberg University Purchase Order number: